babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Cells Cloud SDK for .NET.md

 - Cloud SDK to Read & Process Excel Worksheets.
 - Leverage the Power of Pivot Tables & Ranges.

+## New Features in Version 20.4

+- Supports to add workbook background.
+- Supports to delete workbook background.

-## Enhancements in Version 20.2
+## Enhancements in Version 20.4

-- Automatically refresh authorization Token in SDK.
+- Create workbook.
+- Split workbook.

 ## Read & Write Spreadsheet Formats